Content Reviewed by:

 Filing a Claim Against the At-Fault Party’s Insurance

 If another driver or trucking company caused the crash, their insurance should cover your medical bills.
 However, insurers often try to delay or deny claims.
-To strengthen your case, gather as much evidence as possible, including accident reports, witness statements, and medical records.
+To strengthen your case, gather as much evidence as possible as early as possible, including accident reports, witness statements, and medical records.

 Using Your Health Insurance